Hick’s Law: Reducing Choices For Interface Design

 Learn more about visual design in our article- Visual Design: Everything You Need to Know to Increase Product Sales

-Based on the data from the studies, about 50% of users look at the personal experience as the main reason for choosing a product; and 20% of users prefer a product based on the recommendations from others, so customer feedback.
+Based on the data from the studies, about 50% of users look at the personal experience as the main reason for choosing a product, and 20% of users prefer a product based on the recommendations from others, so customer feedback.

-Customer experience is important Medallia and Ipsos
+Customer experience is important

-Too many options will impact customer reviews Medallia and Ipsos
+Too many options will impact customer reviews

 Stagnant products are currently in this phase.
 With progress at a halt, product managers have to revisit the product.
 It may have the right features and tools but could lack a balance of white space.
 As mentioned before, white space increases concentration.
 To increase the white space, options need to be reduced.